 Please note that these requirements can change when new commonwealth contracts are announced and often additional skills can be required by individual employers.
 It is best to check with the organisation you wish to apply to work in before you make decision about what courses of study to take.
 You may also need advice on whether your experience and qualifications are considered ‘equivalent’ to the requirements.

-LLNP.
-The commonwealth funded Language Literacy and Numeracy Program (LLNP) is provided in a number of settings including TAFE, and community providers.
-The requirements for this program 2010-2013 are:
+Skills for Education and Employment (SEE) The commonwealth funded SEE program (formerly known as Language Literacy and Numeracy Program - LLNP) is provided in a number of settings including TAFE, and community providers.
+The requirements for this program in 2013 are:

 A qualified TESOL teacher is a person who holds a postgraduate qualification that includes a supervised teaching practicum in TESL/TESOL or a 4-year B Education qualification with a TESL/TESOL method*.